 - Preparing a final (short) presentation video.

-What can I do if I can’t meet the proposal deadlines?
+What can I do if I can’t meet the proposal deadline?

 May I do an internship outside the Asheville area, or even outside the United States?

-Why does the Department of Management & Accountancy have these requirements?
+Why does the Department of Business have these requirements?